 Tomorrow they get to repeat it all over again – having not done a single thing that they actually wanted to do that day.
 They remind themselves, “One day, it’ll all be better, and I’ll be able to live the life I want to live.”

 That is how most people live their lives.
 Constantly looking towards retirement when they’ll finally get to live the good life.

 It doesn’t have to be this way, though.
 We can live the good life now.

 Intentional Living Starts with a New Perspective

 The story above doesn’t have to be “the way it is.”
 However, in order to change, a new perspective is required.

 We’ve written before about how most physicians and other high-income earners have a spending problem.
-They earn a high paycheck, but feel that once they finally got there they deserve to spend that money.
+While doctors earn a high paycheck, many feel that once they finally got there they deserve to spend that money.